moxystudio/webpack-isomorphic-compiler/README.md

 ### Making a production-ready build

 Making a production-ready build is as simple as calling `compile()`.
-This method returns a promise that only fulfills when both the client and server compiler succeed.
+This method returns a promise that only fulfills when both the client and server compilation succeeds.

 ```js
 const webpackIsomorphicCompiler = require('webpack-isomorphic-compiler');